MArnaud/OPUR_SantAgata/README.md

 Author : Arnaud Montabert<br>
 contact : montabert@geologie.ens.fr<br>

-Description of the database : OPUR_SantAgata
+Description of the database : OPUR_SANTAGATA
 --------------------------------------------

 The repositery contains the files of the OPUR database that were used to identify and describe the repair units of Sant'Agata del Mugello church (Italy, Tuscany).